blackkittylabs/stoa/README.md

 - shadcn-svelte: https://next.shadcn-svelte.com/docs

 ### Coding practices
-- Always strive to write minimal, elegant code with best practices.
+- Write minimal and elegant code using best practices
-- Always check your work with svelte-check and linter: `just check`.
+- Check your code with `just check`
-- The UI should be responsive and look good on mobile and desktop devices.
+- Ensure the UI is responsive, looking good on both mobile and desktop views

 ### UI components
 We use shadcn-svelte, and all components are already installed: